orbisgis/h2gis/docs/README.md

 ```
 Click `Connect` in the web interface.

-[Create a database](http://www.h2database.com/html/quickstart.html) and run the following commands to add spatial features (do it only after the creation of a new database):
+You can now [create a database](http://www.h2database.com/html/quickstart.html) and run the following commands to add spatial features (do it only after the creation of a new database):

 ### Initialize the H2GIS extension